 Marblehead Fireworks Committee announces details about the July 4th Fireworks

-Please note that the starting times for both the harbor illumination and the start of the fireworks have been changed this year, and are 15 minutes later than in previous years to allow for a better viewing experience!
+Please note that the starting times for both the harbor illumination and the start of the fireworks have been changed compared to pre-pandemic times, and are 15 minutes later than in previous years to allow for a better viewing experience!

-High tide on July 4th is at 4:31 PM and low tide is at 10:32 PM, so please take the falling tide into consideration when anchoring for the fireworks.
+High tide on July 4th is at 12:39 PM and low tide is at 6:31 PM, so please take the falling tide into consideration when anchoring for the fireworks in the afternoon.
 The US Coast Guard and Marblehead Harbormaster have established a safety perimeter around the fireworks barge, so use caution when entering or leaving Marblehead harbor during the Fourth and avoid the safety zone that will be marked by four orange marker buoys.

 Come and see the fireworks show that Coastal Living Magazine continually ranks in the Top 10 Spots to Celebrate the Fourth in the entire country!